Koenkk/zigbee2mqtt.io/docs/devices/MTR500E-UP.md

 If value equals `ON` eLocalConfigLock is ON, if `OFF` OFF.

 ### PowerFailureMode (enum)
-Define the device behavior after power failure .
+Define the device behavior after power failure.
 Value can be found in the published state on the `powerFailureMode` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"powerFailureMode": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"powerFailureMode": NEW_VALUE}`.